 Owens Corning AttiCat(R) expanding blown-in Pink Fiberglass(TM) (click here) is our preferred method.
 This modern treatment provides highly efficient blown insulation for any residential attic.
 This system is mold-resistant, noncorrosive, does not absorb moisture, and will not settle.
 Fiberglass insulation can be installed around pipes, wires and outlets and has the ability to trap the air in little pockets.
 These little air pockets work with the insulation to help in stopping any heat or cold air from entering the home and or escaping.

 Just how much insulation in your attic?
 Insulation is measured by an R-Value.
 The thicker the insulation the greater the R-Value (click here).
 For a home, the average R-Value is R-50, or roughly 14 inches.

 All fiberglass blown-in insulation projects are backed by a 5 year craftsmanship warranty.

 All craftsmanship warranties are transferable for the duration of the warranty period.

 UNDER INSULATED AND JUST NEED A FIX?

 Over 60% of homes are improperly insulated.
 The average home in Wisconsin carries an R-19 value which is far under the recommended value.
-Our Milwaukee Insulation Team is ready to work on your residential project today.
+Our Milwaukee Insulation Team is ready to work on your residential project today from October through May.
 We will assess your current situation, and find the most efficient solution for you.